Mills and Millers

 The Black Mill

 The Black Mill (also sometimes known as Spratt's Mill) was also a postmill.
 It stood at the crossroads in Forncett End directly opposite Austhorpe House.
-The mill is said to have been moved to this site in 1824 where it worked until the 1930s.
+The mill was apparently built in 1785 and moved to this site around 1805.
+It continued working until the mid-1920s and was finally demolished in 1932.

 Forncett Smock Mill